Higher-order Common Information: Introduction

 \subsection{Paper organization}

-In section II, we present an example that demonstrates some problems by using the conditional mutual information to bound the common information in three or more variables.
-In Section III, we present our main idea which is a new notion of sufficient common information, which makes it possible to lower bound the common information in $n$ random variables.
-In Sections IV and V, we consider Gaussian and discrete sources, respectively, and in Section VI we extend the results to general sources and processes.
-Section VII presents a simulation study on real-world EEG data, and Section VIII describes the limitations.
-The conclusions are in Section IX, and proofs of lemmas and theorems are in the appendix.
+In Section \ref{sec:hci}, we present our new notion called HCI.
+In Section \ref{sec:gaussian}, we consider Gaussian sources, and in Section~\ref{sec:discrete} we consider some discrete sources.
+In Section \ref{sec:general_sources} we demonstrate how to apply our results on real data.
+The conclusions are in Section \ref{sec:conclusion}, and longer proofs of lemmas and theorems are in the appendix.